-Bodyscaping is a project by Nana Francisca Schottländer.
-I am invited as a guide/performer to develop a performative walk in cooperation with Nana and five other guides/performers in Jorddepotet (The Earth Depot), Nordhavn, Copenhagen.
+Bodyscaping (2021) is a project by Nana Francisca Schottländer.
+I was invited as a guide/performer to develop a performative walk in cooperation with Nana and five other guides/performers in Jorddepotet (The Earth Depot), Nordhavn, Copenhagen.
 Consulted by Tora Balslev.
 Produced by Metropolis.

 Nana writes about the project:

 Som opretstående væsner går vi på jorden; kun vagt føler vi ekkoet af de bølger og impulser, der genindskriver os i en større, materiel cirkulation.